 The market seems to be flooded with dealers these days and it’s easy to be persuaded to buy from the big online store offering up amazing deals.
 Personally I look for a dealer with competitive pricing (doesn’t have to be the lowest) who metal detects and has a good understanding of what I want to buy.
 I want a dealer that I can email or pick up the phone who will talk to me and help me if needed.

-Find Local or Online Users Who Use The Same Metal Detector
+Find Local or Online Detectorist Who Use The Same Metal Detector

-I would recommend a local user first who is metal detecting in the same conditions you are.
+I would recommend connecting with a local detectors first who is metal detecting in the same conditions you are.
 If you do look online try to find someone close to you with experience and beware, there is a lot of people out there offering up advice that I wouldn’t take.
-If you can find someone local who is willing to share knowledge, it can take really help you to master your metal detector much quicker.
+If you can find a local detectorist who is willing to share knowledge, it can help you to master your metal detector much quicker.

 I hope these suggestions will work for you.
 I know they have helped me over the years and rarely do I struggle to quickly learn a new metal detector!